Fire and Ice (1986 film)

-Fire and Ice (Feuer und Eis) is a 1986 German sports film directed by Willy Bogner.
+Fire and Ice (Feuer und Eis) is a 1986 German sports film starring John Eaves and Suzy Chaffee, directed by Willy Bogner Jr. with narration by John Denver.

+Singer Marietta Waters performed the title track Fire and Ice.

 Plot

 John (John Eaves) and Suzy (Suzy Chaffee) meet while skiing in Aspen, Colorado.
 They run into each other again in New York and John follows her around the country.